maxkratt/FishNet-Documentation/guides/features/networked-gameobjects-and-scripts/spawning/README.md

 Networked addressable prefabs must be registered with the NetworkManager differently.
 See [Addressables](../../addressables.md) guide for more information on this.
 {% endhint %}

-**Spawning Without an Owner** is done by passing in _null_ for the owner, or simply leaving the argument out.
+**Spawning without an owner** is done by passing in _null_ for the owner, or simply leaving the argument out.

 ```csharp
 GameObject go = Instantiate(_yourPrefab);